 “The camera was huge, and they strapped it to our heads with what was basically a big rubber band.
 It had a long cable that ran into a backpack which was loaded with a recorder that had actual tapes which needed to be changed every few hours.
 After wearing the thing, you had massive migraines and sore shoulders..
 GoPros would have been amazing.”

 While the series has influenced paranormal television in lots of subtle ways, there’s also a lot of things The Girly Ghosthunters did that no one has ever been able to repeat.
 Not only were they the first all-female paranormal investigation team, they’re still the only ghost hunting television series that featured an all-women cast.
-They’re also the only paranormal series to never had a story producer, and they’re the only team that’s ever been allowed to investigate the Ottowa Jail & Hostel on television.
+They’re also the only paranormal series to never have a story producer (if you ever see “story producer” in the credits, its a tell-tale sign that the show you’re watching contains scripted elements), and they’re the only team that’s ever been allowed to investigate the Ottowa Jail & Hostel on television.

 Dana, Corrie, Jen, and Nicole continued to hunt phantoms around Canada after the series, and while The Girly Ghosthunters never officially dissolved, the girls moved on and settled into spending a lot more time interacting with the living.
 Well, all of them except Dana.